sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/coding_theory.rst

 The point of an Encoder is to encode messages into the code.
-These messages are often just vectors over the base field of the code and whose length match code's dimension.
+These messages are often just vectors over the base field of the code and whose length matches the code's dimension.
 But it could be anything: vectors over other fields, polynomials, or even something quite different.
 Therefore, each Encoder has a :meth:`sage.coding.encoder.Encoder.message_space`.